 Tanya Ott: Brenna and Monica, you've got some specific examples that you talk about in terms of incorporating neurodiversity into the workplace culture and workflow.
 Can you maybe point to some that you think are pretty interesting?

 Brenna Sniderman: Sure.
-One example that we talk about in the article is starting at the very, very beginning, even before someone comes on board; even in the interview and hiring process, thinking about how an individual may not necessarily feel comfortable in a traditional interview environment, and thinking about other ways to do interviews—whether it's a group interview where rather than going from person to person to meet with multiple, different individuals, having everyone meet together.
+One example that we talk about in the article is starting at the very, very beginning, even before someone comes on board; even in the interview and hiring process, thinking about how an individual may not necessarily feel comfortable in a traditional interview environment and thinking about other ways to do interviews—whether it's a group interview where rather than going from person to person to meet with multiple, different individuals, having everyone meet together.
 Whether it's conducted virtually, whether you allow or encourage an individual to bring their own technology with them if there are needs to use a laptop or other tools, so that they are using tools that they feel comfortable with.
 Rethinking the way that you bring talent in can help widen the aperture and open the door for different modes of thinking and different modes of processing to shine through in that process, where it can all too often be a little bit too surface [level].
 So, that's one area.

 Monika and I had also talked a little bit about ways—when someone joins a team—to make sure they're supported.
 Obviously, there are typical mentorship models that would help anybody, but is there a mentorship model that enables an individual to help solve some of the social-anxiety issues, a mentor who can introduce someone around and make them feel more comfortable with meeting people, where that might not be an area in which they have a strength.
 And, also, things like, quite frankly, simply accepting that some people just need to work differently.
 This goes back to something that Steve was talking about earlier with virtual work environments and flexible work environments, but also for some individuals who may have social anxiety, or be incredibly introverted, or find unstructured interactions to be challenging—If they don't want to go out for drinks or dinner after work, they shouldn't have to.
 It's all about making sure that we meet people where they are and where they're comfortable.
-One other thing we had talked about—There are a number of alumni networks or affinity networks within an organization where people can connect with individuals that have similar backgrounds to them.
-Can organizations create affinity networks for the neurodiverse as well, so they can connect with others within the organization that can help them navigate some of the cultural or structural challenges that they may be facing?
+One other thing we had talked about—There are a number of alumni networks or affinity networks within an organisation where people can connect with individuals that have similar backgrounds to them.
+Can organisations create affinity networks for the neurodiverse as well, so they can connect with others within the organisation that can help them navigate some of the cultural or structural challenges that they may be facing?

 Tanya Ott: Essentially, what you're talking about, particularly with the meet them where they are, is that this really needs to be a "no one-size-fits-all" kind of solution.